 Staying well in hot weather

-It's because the human body has to work extra hard to keep cool.
+It's because our bodies have to work extra hard to keep us cool.

-• keep a close eye on older people, young children, and individuals with long term health conditions such as Alzheimer’s and dementia, who may not be aware they are overheating – make sure they drink lots of water and aren't left to sit in strong sun
+• keep a close eye on the older people, young children, ill or expecting mums in your life.
+People with Alzheimer’s or dementia may not be aware they are overheating – check they drink lots of fluids (water and diluted juices are best!) and don't sit in strong sun

 • keep cool at home – by closing curtains on windows that face the sun and opening windows at night when it's cooler outside than in

-• doing intense exercise in the cooler parts of the day
+• do intense exercise in the cooler parts of the day

-• carrying your asthma inhaler, if you use one, with you because hot weather and thunderstorms can make lung conditions worse.
-If you notice you need to use your inhaler more frequently because of the weather, please talk to your pharmacist, contact your GP or NHS 111
+• carry your asthma inhaler, if you use one, with you because hot weather and thunderstorms can make lung conditions worse.
+Register for air quality updates from Kent Air and if you notice you need to use your inhaler more frequently because of the weather, consider talking to your pharmacist, contacting your GP or NHS 111.

 • if it's not an emergency, visit or call NHS 111